bryanpaget/ZonePresentation/slides.md

 - **Access**: https://zone.statcan.gc.ca with enterprise credentials
 - **Training**: Explore our documentation and workshops
-- **Feedback**: Help shape the platform's evolution *Empower your data science journey with open source innovation*>
+- **Feedback**: Help shape the platform's evolution